 Standard rule: For each new paragraph, it is necessary to automatically indent the first text line.

 How to set indentation: You should ensure this is the default setting in MS Word.
-However, if this is not the case, it is recommended you use the instructions above to change whatever style is your ‘normal.’
+If this is not the case, it is recommended that you use the instructions above to change whatever style is your ‘normal.’
 The following are the instructions for changing the indentation in a document.

-This will automatically indent the first lines of all new paragraphs, which means you won’t have to keep doing this in manual fashion.
+This will automatically indent the first lines of all new paragraphs, which means you won’t have to keep doing this manually.

-Standard rule: Virtually every college paper is expected to be typed in a standard academic-style and size font.
-These fonts are usually 12pt Cambria or Times New Roman.
+Standard rule: Virtually every college paper is expected to be typed in a standard academic format and size font.
+These fonts are usually 12-point Times New Roman or 11-point Calibri or Arial.
 If the paper you submit is in a different font, it may be rejected by your tutor or they may change it when they download it.

-How to set or change fonts: A 12pt Cambria or Times New Roman font should be the default setting in MS Word.
-However, if it is not, then the default can be changed as follows:
+How to set or change fonts: A 12-point Times New Roman font should be the default setting in MS Word.
+However, if this is not the case, the default setting can be changed.

-Standard rule: In an academic paper, text should be aligned to the left margin and left unjustified.
-The reason for this is that it is more difficult to read text when it is justified and not typeset in a professional manner.
-In MS Word, text is left-aligned by default so there is no need to make any changes.
+Standard rule: In an academic paper, the text should be aligned to the left margin.
+It should not be justified.
+In general, it is quite difficult to read justified text that was not handled in a professional manner.
+In MS Word, the text is left-aligned by default so there is no need to make any changes.

 It is advisable not to use the ‘headers’ option in MS Word’s ‘Header/Footer’ menu for this step.
-This is because it causes this first heading to show on every subsequent page and this is not common practice when writing academic papers.
+It causes this first heading to show on every subsequent page and this is not a common practice when writing academic papers.
 Additionally, you should not include a title or cover page unless you are specifically asked to do so for a particular assignment.

 Standard rule: Leave a blank line following your heading and write an original name or title that reflects your paper’s topic.
 Place this title in the center.
-Avoid using italics or underling for your heading unless it is a reference to the title of an article, book, etc. Neither should you put the title in all capital letters or use bold typeface.
+Avoid using italics or underling for your heading unless it is a reference to the title of an article, book, etc. In an APA-formatted academic paper, your heading will be bolded.
+In both MLA and APA, the heading should be written in capital letters.

 Standard rule: Academic papers should have page numbers.
 These should appear in the top right-hand corner of every page apart from the first page.
 Try not to insert page numbers manually.
 It is best to use the ‘Header/Footer’ feature in MS Word to have them automatically generated.

-If your paper is being written in the MLA style, add your surname and the number of the page to the top right-hand corner.
-If you are using the APA style, add a shortened version of the title (in place of your surname) and the number of the page to the top right-hand corner.
+If your paper is being written in the MLA style, add your last name and the number of the page to the top right-hand corner.
+If you are using the APA style, present only the number of the page in the top right-hand corner.
+Note: the running head is not required for student papers.
+Still, exceptions are possible.

 If you do not want page numbers displayed on the first page:

-If needs be, remove the first page header and insert one on the next (second) page.
-This should now appear automatically on subsequent document pages.
+If need be, remove the first page header and insert one on the next (second) page.
+It should now automatically appear on subsequent pages of the document.

 Standard rule: Double-space your full paper.
 This rule includes headings and bibliographies.